Zippy-boy/wire-pod/Home.md

 * The community has also played a huge role in fleshing out wire-pod and making it what it is.

+# Features

+* wire-pod is a fully functional escape pod replacement.
+Every voice command is implemented and it is easy to setup weather commands and knowledge graph ("I have a question") commands.

+- Every voice command
+- Weather commands (via weatherapi.com or openweathermap.org)
+- Knowledgegraph commands (via houndify)
+- Token and jdocs, so a robot can "sign in" to it
+- A robot can sign in to wire-pod without ever touching a DDL server
+- A robot can sign in to wire-pod without needing to clear user data
+- There is a Vector app replacement hosted at port 8080 (by default) which allows you to configure bot settings and to control the robot with your keyboard
+- It is easy to create your own voice commands via plugins (see [Standards.md](/Standards.md)) and to implement the vector-go-sdk into your plugins
+    - Contrary to popular belief, the vector-go-sdk is fully featured and relatively easy to use

 # Vocabulary

+* **DDL** - Digital Dream Labs acronym

 * **chipper** - what the voice server itself is called and may be referred to as.